Skip to content

 }

-1. You need to program the method cancel_dynamics() to calculate de desired torques.
+1. You need to program the method cancel_dynamics() to calculate the desired torques.

 // Method to calculate the desired joint torques